What Is a Pelvic Ultrasound?

 - Kidneys

-Your physician can answer any questions you may have about this procedure.
+Your primary care physician or gynecologist at the Medex Diagnostic and Treatment Center in Queens, NY can answer any questions you may have about this procedure.
 This type of sonography is completely safe and doesn’t use radiation.
-And if you need treatment or any other diagnostic tests, you can get a referral to an in-house expert.
+And if you need treatment or any other diagnostic tests, you can get a referral to an in-house expert because Medex is a multi-specialty practice.

 Why Is a Pelvic Ultrasound Done?